Niagara Frontier Trekkers

 The average trek agenda will start with one or two meetings with you to explain the program to your scous, plan your trek including logistics, duration, and destination.
 Scounts and scouters medical forms will be reviewed.
 We will have a detailed list of hikes from 3 to 5 days of varying difficulty within a reasonable distance from Buffalo.

-An overnight shakedown trip to Scouthaven or Schoellkopf will be used to familiarize everyone with these skills: equipment use, common sense rules of trekking, cooking and stove operation, water purification and sanitation, and campsite safety.
+An overnight shakedown trip to Scouthaven or Schoellkopf will be used to familiarize everyone with necessary skills: equipment use, common sense rules of trekking, cooking and stove operation, water purification and sanitation, and campsite safety.
 Leave No Trace skills will be reviewed.
 Weight would be added to packs to simulate a 3 to 5 day trek.

 Actual 3 to 5 day trek at the destination of your choice will complete your adventure.
 Niagara Frontier Trekkers patches will be awareded upon completion.
 Not all groups would need a guide onthis final trek.